 To conduct a COSHH risk assessment, take a walk around your workplace and carefully consider any potential chemical hazards.
 Consider the activities, processes and substances used and whether they could present a health hazard for employees.
 Ask yourself the following questions as you walk around the workplace.

-Are there any areas where employees could be exposed to substances hazardous to their health?
+1. Are there areas where employees could be exposed to substances hazardous to their health?

 Try to identify processes that exude dusts, fumes, vapours, mists or gases.
 Pay particular attention to areas where employees may encounter skin contact with potentially hazardous liquids, pastes and dusts.
 Can you identify any substances with workplace exposure limits (WELs)?